 - Research Portfolio (rubric): Establish a scholarly research base for the issue consisting of an annotated bibliography, bibliography, and interview.

 - Project and Summary (rubric): Complete a research-based, hands-on project that addresses the issue, demonstrates personal involvement, shows resourcefulness, and engages the community.
 Write a summary of the project.

-- Portfolio Issue Action Paper (rubric): Analyze an issue and current global/local* solutions to it, evaluate the issue and solutions using a Biblical perspective, and provide a personal, Biblical, viable action plan regarding the issue.
+- Synthesis Paper (rubric): Analyze an issue and current global/local* solutions to it, evaluate the issue and solutions using a Biblical perspective, and provide a personal, Biblical, viable action plan regarding the issue.

 - Issue Action Presentation (rubric): Analyze an issue and current global/local* solutions to it, evaluate the issue and solutions using a Biblical perspective, and provide a personal, Biblical, viable action plan regarding the issue.

 - January 18, 2018: Nature of Good and Evil Paper submitted to English class